mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/See How They Run.md

 **Physiology**
 The lower gravity of their homeworld Zhdant (0.85 Imperial ‘standard’ gravities) has led to the Zhodani being taller and more lithe than the Vilani and Solomani.
-Males average 2.1 metres (7 feet) in height and 90 kg (200 Ibs) in weight.
+Males average 2.1 meters (7 feet) in height and 90 kg (200 Ibs) in weight.
 They have 28 teeth, four less than Imperials.
 Though their homeworid’s KO star is less bright than that of Sol, most Zhodani are quite dark-skinned or swarthy.

 **Time**
 The standard Zhodani zhdanstial [day; 27.02 Imperial hours] is divided into 20 zhdina [‘hours’].
 The chten [year] is 244.44 zhdanstial [275.2 Imperial days].
 Every three chten is one thequzdij [Olympiad; 2.25 Imperial years].
 Zhodani year zero marks the first Psionic Games (-6731 Imperial).